handshake-org/handshake-org.github.io/src/guides/config.md

 ### Example configuration file

 The following file could be placed at `~/.hsd/hsd.conf` for use with a mainnet hsd node.
+It could (for example) be placed at `~/.hsd/testnet/hsd.conf` if the node is started with `hsd --network=testnet`.
 All the settings in the example below are defaults, meaning you do NOT need to use this `hsd.conf` if you do not need to change any of the values.
-It is provided only as an example of the configuration file syntax.
+It is provided only as an example of the configuration file syntax:

+- Configuration options are newline delimited.
+- The key/value pairs are delimited by a colon.
+- All options can be set via command line, environment variable or the config file.
+(See top of page)

 ```
 max-inbound: 8